Configuring a Non-Triggering Workflow Action

 WFEventDataResolvedAssets

-• When an Action running on All Assets follows an Action Condition (anywhere above it in the Workflow path), you can disable the default option so that it also runs on resolved assets that do not match the Condition.
+When an Action running on All Assets follows an Action Condition node (anywhere above it in the Workflow path), you can disable the default option so that it also runs on resolved assets that do not match the Action Condition.
+Learn more about this option and how to disable it.

 Running Action on Assets Matching Latest Condition